Industrial Safety Instrumented Systems

-Critical decisions made after the PHA/LOPA and before detailed design have significant impacts later in the lifecycle; aeSolutions can reduce your financial risk of late discoveries on capital projects.
+Critical decisions made after the PHA/LOPA and before detailed design have significant impacts later in the lifecycle; aeSolutions can reduce your financial risk of late discoveries on capital projects with safety instrumented systems, or SIS engineering.

-The true value of aeSolutions’ integrated approach to SIS:
+The true value of aeSolutions’ integrated approach to SIS engineering:

 - Ensures IPL verification and selection is well defined to minimize rework